jikamens/userChromeJS/README.md

 The home page of this add-on is currently [on Github](https://github.com/jikamens/userChromeJS).
 Also feel free to [contact me](mailto:jik@kamens.us) with questions or feedback.

-This add-on is Copyright (C) 2019 Jonathan Kamens.
+This add-on is Copyright (C) 2019-2020 Jonathan Kamens.
 It is released under the terms of the [Mozilla Public License Version 2.0](LICENSE.txt), a copy of which is included in the add-on in the file "LICENSE.txt".

+Thank you to Jorg K <jorgk@jorgk.com> for the initial port to Thunderbird 78.